bairblog/bairblog.github.io/_posts/2020-11-02-supervised-rl.md

 #### Optimizing the Policy
 When optimizing the lower bound with respect to the policy, the objective is (up to a constant) exactly equivalent to supervised learning (a.k.a. behavior cloning)!
 $$\max_\theta F(\theta, q) = \max_\theta \mathbb{E}_{\tau \sim q(\tau)} \left[\sum_{s_t, a_t \in \tau} \log \pi_\theta(a_t \mid s_t) \right] + \text{const.}$$
 This observation is exciting because supervised learning is generally much more stable than RL algorithms[^stable].
-Moreover, this observation suggests that prior RL methods that use supervised learning as a subroutine[^Oh18][^Ding19] might actually be optimizing a lower bound on expected reward.
+Moreover, this observation suggests that prior RL methods that use supervised learning as a subroutine[[Oh20 18][Oh18], [Ding 2019][Ding19]] might actually be optimizing a lower bound on expected reward.

 #### Optimizing the Data Distribution